 The Short Answer

-Your card isn't fully charged until you receive your item.
+You're not fully charged until you receive your item β whether you paid by card or through PayPal.
 Here's what that means.

 Authorization vs. Charge